 Sara has also worked with environmental activists and scientists to produce alternative, crowd-funded online media (Spanner Films, OneClimate, Dark Snow).

 Sara's ongoing research through film explores what it means to listen and give voice to people and place, and negotiates the creative and political challenges of representation.
-Working in diverse geographical and social settings, including Kiribati, Wales, and the Marshall Islands, Sara explores and articulates the cultural aspects of environmental change.
+Working in diverse geographical and social settings, including Kiribati, Wales, India, and the Marshall Islands, Sara explores and articulates the cultural aspects of environmental change.